badges/svg-to-image-proxy/README.md

 [`#support` room in Discord][discord] and [the main Shields repo][new issue].

 ## Contributing

+If you use and love Shields, we ask that you
+[make a one-time \$10 donation to Shields][opencollective].
+You can also contribute monthly or sponsor at a higher level.

 Contributions welcome!
 Feel free to
 [open discussions on the main Shields repo][new issue] and to open pull requests here.